nuls-io/nuls-v1/README.md

 ## Introduction

-Nuls is a global blockchain open-source project which is a highly customizable modular blockchain infrastructure; it consists of a microkernel and functional modules.
-NULS provides smart contract, multi-chain mechanism and cross-chain consensus.
+Nuls is a global blockchain open-source project which is a highly customizable modular blockchain infrastructure.
+It consists of a microkernel and functional modules.
+Nuls provides smart contract, multi-chain mechanism and cross-chain consensus.
 It aims to break the technical barriers of blockchain, to reduce the cost of development, and to promote the usage of blockchain technology in the commercial field.

-To learn more about us, visit [nuls.io](https://nuls.io/).

 **Project Features**